Franky1/Tesseract-OCR-5-Docker/Docker-Hub-Description.md

 ### Run Docker Container

+> see GitHub Repository for better understanding of the steps below

 Mount your image data to the `/tmp` directory and run Tesseract OCR container with the required command line options, for example, run Tesseract OCR container with test image:

 ```bash